Facts about the animal kingdom

 Sexual dimorphism appears in many spider species.
 For spiders, females are often much larger than males.
 In active predators, however, females and males are similar in size, although differences in color may appear.

-Before copulation, both congeners must be sure that they are the ideal partner.
-For this, they usually perform a series of wedding rituals.
+Before copulation, both partners must be sure they are the ideal match.
+For this, they usually perform a series of courtship rituals.
 In some species, the male performs a courtship dance to attract the female's attention.
 This is the case of the “peacock spiders” (Maratus spp.).
-These males raise their third pair of legs and vibrate their bodies while displaying their colorful drawings.
+These males raise their third pair of legs and vibrate their bodies while displaying their colorful patterns.
+This behavior not only attracts females but also plays a role in deterring potential rivals.

 Another strategy to win over females is to give them a bridal gift.
 For example, males of Pisaura mirabilis wrap insects in silk and offer them to females.
 Sometimes they try to trick them by offering females an inedible item.
-If the female realises that it's a trick they can decide not to mate.
+If the female realizes it's a trick, she can decide not to mate.

 Lastly, communication through sounds or stridulations has been documented in many spiders.
-Some males bump their limbs against each other or against the ground, emitting a type of “song”.
+Some males bump their limbs against each other or the ground, emitting a type of “song”.
 These sounds are usually not audible to humans.
+Such acoustic signals can also help males to signal their presence and intentions from a distance, reducing the risk of predation.

 How Do Spiders Reproduce? - How spiders court for mating